mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/3-rhinocommon-geometry/index.md

 ### 3.3.3: Meshes

-Meshes represent a geometry class that is defined by faces and vertices.
-The mesh data structure basically includes a list of vertex locations, faces that describe vertices connections and normal of vertices and faces.
-More specifically, the geometry lists of a mesh class include the following.
+Meshes represent a geometry class that is defined by faces & vertices.
+The mesh data structure basically includes a list of vertex locations, faces that describe vertices connections, and normal of vertices & faces.
+More specifically, the geometry lists of a mesh class include the following:

 <table class="rounded">
   <tr>